vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 }
 </pre>

-The above Vespa document schema allows retrieval using different strategies using the scalable serving engine:
+The above Vespa document schema allows retrieval using different strategies using the same scalable serving engine:

 * **Sparse retrieval** Using traditional term based (High dimensional, sparse)
 * **Dense retrieval** Using trained embedding representations of query and document (Low dimensional, dense)